pegvin/bread/README.md

 ## Todo
 - [ ] Improve UI
-- [ ] Make AppImages Runnable From Remote Without Installing
+- [x] Make AppImages Runnable From Remote Without Installing (Done in v0.3.4)
 - [ ] Work On Reducing Binary Sizes (Reduced A bit)
 - [ ] Add 32 Bit Builds
 - [ ] Add Auto Updater Which Can Update The Bread Itself